rosymingle/murundaka/src/content/pages/about.md

 ---
-contactEmail: info@murundaka.org
-title: About Us
+title: About
-heroTitle: About Murundaka
+heroTitle: Welcome to Murundaka Cohousing
-heroTagline: Built on community, sharing, and environmental responsibility.
+heroTagline: Sustainable, cooperative living in Heidelberg Heights.
 menuOrder: 2
 ---
 Murundaka consists of sustainable equity housing apartments and common spaces designed to foster a cooperative lifestyle.